-HIV damages your immune system even though you may look and feel well.
-That’s why new guidelines recommend that everyone with HIV starts treatment whatever their CD4 count.
+HIV damages your immune system even though you may look and feel well, so guidelines recommend that everyone with HIV starts treatment whatever their CD4 count.

-Treatment also reduces the amount of virus in your blood to undetectable levels which means you cannot pass on HIV.
+Effective treatment also reduces the amount of virus in your blood to ‘undetectable’ levels which means you cannot pass on HIV.

 The viral load test shows how much HIV is in your body by measuring how many particles of HIV are in a blood sample.
 The results are given as the number of ‘copies’ of HIV per millilitre of blood - for example 200 copies/ml.